 Whether the death occurred due to a vehicle accident, fall or other accident, or related to product manufacturers who produced a faulty or defective product, a wrongful death lawsuit can help you achieve a form of justice.
 There are many types of circumstances that can be used as a basis for a wrongful death lawsuit.
 Some common types of wrongful death cases include, but are not limited to:

 The pain of losing a loved one is only made worse by the knowledge that this death could have been prevented.
-We understand that seeking justice and compensation is important to you, and at Cannon & Dunphy S.C., we are here to help.
+We understand that seeking justice and compensation is important to you, and at Cannon & Dunphy S.C., our Wisconsin wrongful death lawyers are here to help.

 If another party was negligent, leading to the untimely death of your loved one, that party should be held accountable.
 You have suffered an unimaginable loss and the work required to seek justice can be lengthy and complex.
 We have worked with families of victims of wrongful death for more than three decades and can help you make the right choices for you regarding a wrongful death lawsuit.

-Contact Cannon & Dunphy S.C. for a free case evaluation.
-We will pursue the maximum in compensation for the people we represent.
+The Wisconsin personal injury attorneys at Cannon & Dunphy, S.C. will pursue the maximum in compensation for the people we represent.
 We have over 30 years of experience and have recovered over $1 billion in damages to date.
+Call (855) 627-2147 to schedule a free consultation and find out how our attorneys can help.

 We are working and are available to discuss your case with you.
 Learn about our easy REMOTE intake process.